brendt/stitcher.io/src/content/blog/2021-08-27-re-on-using-psr-abstractions.md

 > Next up were the PSRs that aimed for the big goal: framework interoperability. […] The idea […] was that frameworks could provide implementation packages for the proposed interfaces.
 So you could eventually use the Symfony router, the Zend container, a Laravel security component, and so on.

 While framework interoperability is useful to some extent, it's unrealistic trying to make everything work together: you'd end up with a single framework in the end.
-There's only so many ways to implement a router or container, if there's one common set of interfaces shared among different frameworks then there'll be very little differences to the users of those frameworks.
+There are only so many ways to implement a router or container, if there's one common set of interfaces shared among different frameworks then there'll be very little differences to the users of those frameworks.
 Sure there might be some implementation differences — but the goal of a framework is for users not to care about those, and to be able to focus on building applications instead.

 Matthias shares this concern: